Gary Suiter: Gambling issues

 Suiter was known to be a gambler, and often hustled at pool halls around New Mexico and Texas.
-He was, "a fairly good pool player and you could find him in the pool halls during the day and then on the 3 by 6 bar tables at night."
+He was "a fairly good pool player and you could find him in the pool halls during the day and then on the 3 by 6 bar tables at night."
 Suiter began his gambling issue inside the University of New Mexico's Student Union Building.
 The breaking point of Suiter being kicked out of UNM was because he was caught playing pool wearing the football coaches' letterman jacket that he stole.

 A year before his murder, Suiter was robbed of $2,500 and a diamond ring by a business owner.
 The business owner and Suiter had been playing Craps, and after Suiter had won $2,500, the business owner brandished a pistol and shot at Suiter.

 Death

-On October 23, 1982, Suiter was murdered near Rio Rancho, New Mexico, after an argument over a $275 gambling debt.
-After finding Suiter at a local Mexican restaurant, Gary Randall Hoxsie and John Waters lured Suiter to a place known as North Beach, on the banks of the Rio Grande a few miles north of Corrales.
-Suiter originally believed that a Craps game would be taking place.
-After a heated argument, Gary Randall Hoxsie shot Suiter in the hand, chest, and head at close range with a .375 Magnum.
-Suiter’s body was found the next morning by two duck hunters.
-In 1983, Gary Randall Hoxsie was sentenced to life in prison for killing Suiter.
+On October 23, 1982, Suiter was murdered near Rio Rancho, New Mexico, as he allegedly owed money.
+He had been lured by Gary Randall Hoxsie and John Waters to the banks of the Rio Grande under the pretence of a dice game.
+After a heated argument, Hoxsie shot Suiter in the hand, chest, and head at close range with a .375 Magnum.
+Suiter's body was found the next morning by two duck hunters.
+Hoxsie was arrested at an Albuquerque pawn shop when he tried to sell Suiter's jewelry.
+In 1983, Hoxsie was sentenced to life in prison for killing Suiter.
+Waters testified against Hoxsie and received probation after pleading guilty to tampering with evidence.